 Mare’s tails are cirrus clouds—long, thin wisps of cloud very high up in the sky—that are traditionally said to “point” toward fine weather.

 A single sunbeam that breaks through a thick cloud can also be called a messenger.

 Moke is an old northern English word for the mesh part of a fishing net, from which is derived the word mokey (or mochy), describing dull, dark, or hazy weather conditions.

 18. Monkey’s Wedding

-In South African slang, a monkey's wedding is a “sun-shower,” or a period of alternating (or simultaneous) sunshine and rain.
-No one is quite sure where this expression comes from: one theory claims that it could derive from an earlier phrase, monkey’s wedding-breakfast, meaning “a state of confusion,” or else it could be a vague translation of an even older Portuguese saying, casamento de raposa—literally “a vixen’s wedding”—that was likewise used to describe a sunny shower of rain.
+In South African slang, a monkey’s wedding is a “sun-shower,” or a period of alternating (or simultaneous) sunshine and rain.
+No one is quite sure where this expression comes from: One theory claims that it could derive from an earlier phrase, monkey’s wedding-breakfast, meaning “a state of confusion,” or that it could be a vague translation of an even older Portuguese saying, casamento de raposa—literally “a vixen’s wedding”—that was likewise used to describe a sunny shower of rain.